 Crate enlisted in the U.S. Army and was inducted on September 20, 1940, at Fort McPherson, North Carolina.
 He was sent to Ft.
 Benning, Georgia, for basic training.
+During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, 8, 9, and 10 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 It is known that he qualified as a tank mechanic.
 After completing basic training, he was assigned to the 753rd Tank Battalion.

 In the late summer of 1941, the 753rd was ordered to Camp Polk, Louisiana, but did not take part in the maneuvers that were going on at the time.
 After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 Two weeks later, on the side of a hill, the members of the battalion were informed they were being sent overseas.
 Men 29 years old or older, were allowed to resign from federal service.
 Replacements for these men were sought from the 753rd with men either volunteering or having their names drawn.
 The battalion also received the tanks and half-tracks of the 753rd.